Ching367436/ethernaut-motorbike-solution-after-decun-upgrade/README.md

-# Ethernaut Motorbike Solution (After Decun Upgrade)
+# Ethernaut Motorbike Solution (After Dencun Upgrade)
-Following the Decun upgrade, the `selfdestruct` opcode behavior has been modified (EIP-6780).
+Following the Dencun upgrade, the `selfdestruct` opcode behavior has been modified (EIP-6780).
 This change means that the selfdestruct no longer removes the contract code from the blockchain, rendering the Motorbike challenge seemingly unsolvable.
 However, there is a new approach to tackle this, which we will outline in this write-up.

 ## The solution before the upgrade